Scalars

 from strawberry.scalars import JSON

-To override the behaviour of the built in scalars you can pass a map of overrides to your schema.
+To override the behaviour of the built-in scalars, you can pass a scalar_map in your schema config.

 from datetime import datetime, timezone